jnthn/nqp-jvm-prep/docs/LHF.md

 passed in is negative, it should add the element count to it.
 Next, add an op for deletepos, which could be done in terms of splice.

-## nqp::stat
-Look into how the nqp::stat operation works in NQP on Parrot.
-Implement it.

 ## Port xor
 The code-gen for QAST::Op type xor needs porting.
 Potentially a bit fiddly, but should be mostly transliteration.